-There will be more people engaging with heritage and this audience will be more diverse than before your project.
-You will be able to show that your audience profile has changed; for example, it includes people from a wider range of ages, ethnicities and social backgrounds; more disabled people; or groups of people who have never engaged with your heritage before.
-You will be able to show that these changes have come about as a direct result of your project, and particularly your audience development work and community consultation, by collecting and analysing information about the people who engage with your heritage - and those who don't before, during and after your project.
-You will be able to show how more people, and different people, engage with heritage as visitors, participants in activities, or volunteers, both during your project and once it has finished
+There will be more people engaging with your park or cemetery and this audience will be more diverse than before your project.
+You will be able to show that your audience profile has changed; for example, it includes people from a wider range of ages, ethnicities and social backgrounds; more disabled people; or groups of people who have never engaged with your park or cemetery before.
+You will be able to show that these changes have come about as a direct result of your project, and particularly your audience development work and community consultation, by collecting and analysing information about the people who engage with the heritage of your park or cemetery - and those who don't or can't visit - before, during and after your project.
+You will be able to show how more people, and different people, engage with heritage as visitors, participants in activities, members of the park or cemetery user group or as volunteers, both during your project and once it has finished.